api-platform/docs/core/security.md

 ```

 *Note 1: When using Voters on POST methods: The voter needs an `$attribute` and `$subject` as input parameter, so you have to use the `securityPostDenormalize` (i.e. `"post" = { "securityPostDenormalize" = "is_granted('BOOK_CREATE', object)" }` ) because the object does not exist before denormalization (it is not created, yet.)*

-*Note 2: You can't use Voters on the collection GET method, use [Collection Filters](https://api-platform.com/docs/core/security/#filtering-collection-according-to-the-current-user-permissions) instead.*

 ## Configuring the Access Control Error Message